shaefner-usgs/easy-web-forms/README.md

 #### Special Types

-All [standard `<input>` types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#Form_<input>_types) are supported (except 'image' and 'file'<sup id="r1">[1](#f1)</sup>).
+All [standard `<input>` types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#Form_<input>_types) are supported (except *image* and *file*<sup id="r1">[1](#f1)</sup>).

 Some types have added functionality:

 * **checkbox**: the default message option is set to 'Please select one or more options'.
 * **email**: user input is automatically validated using simple pattern matching.
-You can override this by setting the pattern option to a custom value.
+You can override this by setting the 'pattern' option to a custom value.
 * **number**: user input is automatically validated using simple pattern matching.
-You can override this by setting the pattern option to a custom value.
+You can override this by setting the 'pattern' option to a custom value.
 * **radio**: the default message option is set to 'Please select an option'.
 * **url**: user input is automatically validated using simple pattern matching.
-You can override this by setting the pattern option to a custom value.
+You can override this by setting the 'pattern' option to a custom value.
 The default description option is set to 'Include “http://” or “https://”'.

-In addition, the following non-standard type is also supported:
+In addition, the following non-standard **custom types** are also supported:

 * **address**: creates a single field for entering a street address with autocomplete suggestions as you type.
-You will need to create the following extra fields in the database table to store the constituent values, which are temporarily stored in hidden `<input>` fields: 'city', 'countryCode', 'latlng', 'postalCode', 'state', 'street'.
+You will need to create the following extra fields in the database table to store the constituent values, which are set in hidden `<input>` fields on the web page: 'city', 'countryCode', 'latlng', 'postalCode', 'state', 'street'.
 This functionality utilizes a 3rd-party library called [PlaceSearch.js](https://developer.mapquest.com/documentation/place-search-js/v1.0/), and it requires a [MapQuest API key](https://developer.mapquest.com), which you set in conf/config.inc.php.
+* **datetime**: Creates a datetime (or date/time only) field with a datepicker calendar widget for simplifying/ensuring valid user input.
+This functionality utilizes a 3rd-party library called [flatpickr](https://flatpickr.js.org).
+See the [flatpickr documentation](https://flatpickr.js.org/options/) for details on setting configuration options for the datepicker.
+All options are supported by setting 'flatpickrOptions[#options-1]', but javascript expressions such as functions and new Date()s need to be passed as strings, which will be parsed into javascript expressions when the page is rendered.
+User input is automatically validated using formats that conform to MySQL Types DATE, DATETIME, TIME,  depending on how the datepicker is configured.
+If you override the default format, you will need to set a custom 'pattern' attribute for validating.

 #### Other Special Attributes